nesi/support-docs/docs/General/NeSI_Policies/Total_HPC_Resources_Available.md

-<span class="wysiwyg-font-size-small">Table 2: GPGPU resources available
-for Allocation per annum.
+Table 2: GPGPU resources available for Allocation per annum.
 Note: these are the maximum resources available (assuming all GPGPUs are used for computation).
-Actual total allocations will be lower, as one or more GPGPUs on each HPC may be used to provide remotes visualization services.</span>
+Actual total allocations will be lower, as one or more GPGPUs on each HPC may be used to provide remotes visualization services.

 <table>
 <colgroup>